CrazyFedde/docs/commands.md

 <a name="invite"></a>
 ### Invite

-Displays the OAuth2 invite link that can be used to invite the bot with.
+Displays the OAuth2 invite link for the bot.

 #### Usage